altocodenl/tagaway/readme.md

    - hide recent uploads
    - Don't redraw box of new uploads when other uploads are updated
    - mobile: show upload box as folders only, since there's no dropdown or perhaps no folders
-   - fix number of pictures in upload when going
+   - fix number of pictures in ongoing upload.
-   - show number of duplicates skipped
+   - Show number of duplicates skipped
-   - show ETA
+   - Show ETA in ongoing upload.
-   - Document
+   - Document element, listeners & store.

    - Upload flow
-      - Put two buttons for downloading files or folder
+      - Put two buttons for downloading files or folder.
-      - Put two buttons for adding a tag or skipping/done adding tags
+      - Put two buttons for adding a tag or skipping/done adding tags.
-   - Show thumbnails of last 3 pictures on upload
+   - Show thumbnails of last 3 pictures on upload.
    - Reduce top margin.
-- Manage: delete tag, rename tag
+- Manage: delete tag, rename tag.
 - Server
-   - s3 uploads in background
+   - S3 uploads in background.
-   - priority: important|critical on notifications
+   - notify priority important|critical.
-   - fix email going into spam
+   - Fix email going into spam.

 ### Todo v0